JustDevZero-vault/CallController/README.md

 This project is like a microCRM, is not complex as a full CRM, but it will allow you to upload a list of clients to allow your comercials to call their.

+The Sales manager imports a list in csv format and this is stored in a MySQL(or whatevah db) and then the saleman/comercials clicks to view the number of an already client and ask him if he want't something.

+TLDR: "So who should my salesman call now?"

 Go!
 ===